-Treatment for corns and calluses usually involves avoiding the repetitive actions that cause them to develop.
-Wearing properly fitting shoes, using protective pads and other self-care measures can help resolve them.
+Treatment for corns and calluses usually involves avoiding the repetitive actions that caused them to develop.
+You can help resolve them by wearing properly fitting shoes, using protective pads and taking other self-care measures.

 If a corn or callus persists or becomes painful despite your self-care efforts, medical treatments can provide relief:

-- Trimming.
+- Trimming away excess skin.
 Your doctor can pare down thickened skin or trim a large corn with a scalpel, usually during an office visit.
-Don't try trimming yourself because it could lead to an infection.
+Don't try this yourself because it could lead to an infection.

-- Salicylic acid.
-Additionally, your doctor may apply a patch containing 40 percent salicylic acid (Curad Mediplast, Dr. Scholl's Corn Removers, others), which is available without a prescription.
-He or she will let you know how often you need to replace this patch, and may recommend that you use a pumice stone or a metal nail file to smooth away the dead skin before applying a new patch.
-Salicylic acid is also available in a topical form by prescription for large areas.
+- Callus-removing medication.
+Your doctor may also apply a patch containing 40 percent salicylic acid (Callus Remover, Clear Away, others).
+Such patches are available without a prescription.
+Your doctor will let you know how often you need to replace this patch.
+He or she may recommend that you use a pumice stone, nail file or emery board to smooth away dead skin before applying a new patch.
+You can also get a prescription for salicylic acid in gel form to apply on larger areas.

-- Antibiotic medication.
-Your doctor may also suggest applying an antibiotic ointment to reduce the risk of infection.
+- Medication to reduce infection risk.
+Your doctor may suggest applying an antibiotic ointment to reduce the risk of infection.

 - Shoe inserts.
 If you have an underlying foot deformity, your doctor may prescribe custom-made padded shoe inserts (orthotics) to prevent recurring corns or calluses.